 The Extended Support phase follows Mainstream Support for Business and Developer products

 A third phase is often mentioned by Microsoft, the "Self-Help Online Support phase which allows free access to Knowledge Base articles, online product information and online support webcasts.
+Organizations may pay Microsoft to extend support beyond the official lifecycle.

 When it comes to service packs Microsoft usually offers a 24 month support lifecycle.
 End of general product support will always end support for all the product's service packs.